lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 Creating the OS abstraction layer
 *********************************

-To create an OS abstraction layer for the Modem library, you must implement a number of functions in the :file:`nrf_modem_os.c` file.
+To create an OS abstraction layer for the Modem library, you must implement the functions in the :file:`nrf_modem_os.h` file.

 nrf_modem_os_init
 ~~~~~~~~~~~~~~~~~